Gynaecology: 18th, 19th and 20th centuries

-Obstetrics and gynaecology were recognised as specialties in the mid-19th century, in the United Kingdom.
-Specialist societies came into being but it became clear that to become disciplines in their own right a separate college was required.
+Obstetrics and gynaecology were recognized as specialties in the mid-19th century, in the United Kingdom.
+Specialist societies came into being but it became clear that to become disciplines in their own right, a separate college was required.
 William Fletcher Shaw (Professor of Midwifery at Manchester University) and William Blair-Bell (Professor of Obstetrics at Liverpool University) worked to establish The British College of Obstetricians and Gynaecologists in 1929, this later became the Royal College of Obstetricians and Gynaecologists.

+Pap smear being examined under a microscope in 1988.
+Image courtesy of National Cancer Institute.

-George Nicholas Papanicolaou, from Greece, is credited with discovering the pap smear test, he identified differences in the cytology of normal and malignant cervical cells by viewing swabs smeared on microscopic slides.
-His first publication of the finding in 1928 went relatively unnoticed.
-It wasn't until he collaborated with Dr Herbert Traut at an American hospital and they published a book, Diagnosis of Uterine Cancer by the Vaginal Smear that this medical advancement became widely known about.
+Georgios Papanikaou, from Greece, is credited with discovering the pap smear test, he identified differences in the cytology of normal and malignant cervical cells by viewing swabs smeared on microscopic slides.
+His first publication of the finding in 1928 was not widely received.
+He later collaborated with Dr Herbert Traut at an American hospital and they published a book, Diagnosis of Uterine Cancer by the Vaginal Smear and this medical advancement became more widely known about.

 By the 20th century, the American College of Obstetricians and Gynecologists (1951) was founded.
 There were advances in antiseptic techniques, anaesthesia, and diagnostic tools, which transformed gynaecological care.

-Some discrimination continued in the United States with forced sterilisations and eugenic policies that disproportionately targeted minorities.
-In addition to black women, coerced sterilisation was used as a method to restrict perceived undesirable groups from reproducing, such as immigrants, poor people, unmarried mothers, disabled and mentally ill people.
-Between 1909 and 1979, an estimated 20,000 forced sterilisations occurred in California, primarily in state run mental institutions and prisons.
+Minority groups in the United States experienced forced sterilizations and eugenic policies.
+Between 1909 and 1979, an estimated 20,000 forced sterilizations occurred in California, primarily in mental institutions and prisons.
 Healthcare later became more focused on the importance of informed consent.
-Since the 1950's an emphasis on a patients right to choose whether to have treatment or not has existed, albeit with a reliance on those with medical knowledge to advise the best course of treatment.
-Technological advances have in more recent decades enabled patients themselves to obtain medical information more easily.

-In Canada, The Royal College of Physicians and Surgeons did not formally recognise obstetrics & gynaecology as specialist fields until 1957.
-Obstetrics and gynaecology were considered part of the division of surgery.
-During the 1940's, practitioners focused on obstetrics and gynaecology began identifying the need for a separate organisation to deal with this specialism and the idea to form the Society of Obstetricians and Gynaecologists of Canada (SOGC) was conceived.
+In Canada during the 1940's, practitioners focused on obstetrics and gynaecology began identifying the need for a separate organization to deal with this specialism and the idea to form the Society of Obstetricians and Gynaecologists of Canada (SOGC) was conceived.
+The Royal College of Physicians and Surgeons formally recognized obstetrics & gynaecology in 1957.

 Ian Donald, a gynaecologist from the United Kingdom was an early pioneer of the use of sonography within gyneacology and obstetrics.
 He gained knowledge of radar technology in the air force and working with an engineer called Tom Brown and an engineering company, they developed a compact 2D ultrasound machine.
 In 1958, he published a paper in the Lancet.

+Newer techniques for hysterectomies have evolved over time, with the first laparoscopic hysterectomy completed by Harry Reich in Pennsylvania, in January 1988.